 Tips for Indoor Pipes

 Yes, it is still possible for the pipes that run through your home to freeze (especially if your home is under insulated).
 Starting with the pipes that run through the non-heated spaces in your home, you should consider insulating your pipes.
 You likely aren’t going to install a heater in your attic, so this insulation will keep the warm through the winter.
 For homes that have dealt with chronic freezing issues, it may be cost effective to re-route your plumbing through another area that is less prone to cold temperatures.

 Another (weirder) solution for the pipes inside your home, like under your sink and in your bathroom, is to keep the kitchen and bathroom cabinets open overnight.
 This allows for heat to reach the pipes that run under your sinks.
 You can also leave your sinks on just enough for a drip overnight, to prevent your water from sitting stagnant.
 And though it may be more energy efficient to leave your heat off when you leave for vacation, we recommend keeping your thermostat on, set to at least above 55ºF.

 Pristine Plumbing with Pippin

-As the winters in Oklahoma and Texas become increasingly colder and snowier, considering your pipes should be on your list of winter prep to-do’s.
+As the winters in Oklahoma become increasingly colder and snowier, considering your pipes should be on your list of winter prep to-do’s.
 Even if it hasn’t been an issue in the past, taking account of the state of your plumbing can go a long way in preventing a costly pipe disaster.
 If you have questions about what you can do to better safeguard your home and your family from frozen pipes this year, make sure you trust the local experts at Pippin Brothers.
 We bring the best to every job, with: